I adore this Room on the Broom activity!

 Have you read this adorable Halloween tale?
 This Room on the Broom activity will have you reading the story and crafting and retelling it as well!

-Not only does this story get better with every read (I credit this to the rhythm and rhyming throughout the story), but it is a fun storyline of how to be kind, compassionate and helpful.
+This story gets better with every read.
+It is a fun storyline of how to be kind, compassionate, and helpful.

 A book box is a way to help your preschooler retell a familiar story.
 It has supplies that can act as props for story retells.